OVERVIEW

 Boxed Warnings

 • Immune Effector Cell-Associated Neurotoxicity Syndrome (ICANS), including life-threatening and fatal reactions, can occur with Epcoritamab.
 Monitor patients for neurological signs or symptoms of ICANS during treatment.
-Withhold Epcoritamab until ICANS resolves or permanently discontinue based on severity.
+Withhold epcoritamab until ICANS resolves or permanently discontinue based on severity.

 Warnings & Precautions